-11.1.3 Annual Report
+11.1.3 Annual Monitoring Report

-A record of monitoring activities will be kept and the information will be summarized in an Annual Monitoring Report.
-This report will include the results of monitoring conducted during the preceding year, any new sites identified, incidents where mitigation measures failed to protect heritage sites, and any resulting actions or mitigations undertaken and the results of those actions or mitigations.
-This report will be provided to the Project Archaeologist and affected Aboriginal Groups.
-The relevant information including Chance Finds will also be provided to the Archaeology Branch in reports required under Sections 12.2 and/or 12.4 of the Heritage Conservation Act.
+A record of monitoring activities will be kept and the information will be summarized in an annual monitoring report.
+This report will include the monitoring results from the preceding year, any new sites identified, incidents where mitigation measures failed to protect heritage sites, and any resulting actions or mitigations undertaken and the results of those actions or mitigations.
+This report will be provided to the Project Archaeologist and Indigenous groups.
+The relevant information including chance finds will also be provided to the Archaeology Branch in reports required under Sections 12.2 and/or 12.4 of the Heritage Conservation Act.
 The EM, Project Archaeologist and/or Aboriginal Monitors will document by means of photographs and field notes, the type of construction and disturbance occurring near a site, weather conditions, personnel present, and/or other details.
-It is imperative that the following data be collected during Construction and Annual monitoring as information gathered may be required for inclusion in compliance reports:
+It is imperative that the following data be collected during construction and annual monitoring as information gathered may be required for inclusion in compliance reports:

-- site photographs; - coordinates for any disturbances; - details of any actions taken to protect the sites; - information received from Aboriginal Groups on handling and storage of finds in consideration of any laws, customs or protocols; and - recommendations for any changes to the protective measures, if required.
+- site photographs; - coordinates for any disturbances; - extent and type of disturbances; - details of any actions taken to protect the sites; - information received from Indigenous groups on handling and storage of finds in consideration of any laws, customs or protocols; and - recommendations for any changes to the protective measures, if required.